canonical/postgresql-k8s-operator/docs/explanation/logs.md

 For PostgreSQL, logs will be truncated when the week turns and the same minute of the same hour of the same weekday comes to pass.
 E.g. at 12:01 UTC on Monday either a new log file will be created or last week's log will be overwritten.

-Due to Patroni only supporting size based rotation, it has been configured to retain logs for a comparatively similar timeframe as PostgreSQL.
+Due to Patroni only supporting size based rotation, it has been configured to retain logs for a comparatively similar time frame as PostgreSQL.
 The assumed size of a minute of Patroni logs is 600 bytes, but the estimation is bound to be imprecise.
 Patroni will retain 10,080 log files (for every minute of a week).
 The current log is `patroni.log`, when rotating Patroni will append a number to the name of the file and remove logs over the limit.